top of page

 Squatting in my boyfriend's dorm - which I accessed through the first-floor window - I had to graduate quickly, completing a degree in piano and viola performance with honors, summa cum laude, and recognized by the university as an “Outstanding Graduate.”

-After graduating, I moved back to Ithaca because of my fond memories there and its proximity to my parent's property (it was close enough to drive, but not without being a bit of a hassle), working in food service, then at a bank, and still practicing 3-4 hours per day (sneaking into practices rooms at Ithaca College.
-One time I saw the poster for a senior recital of a student whose compositions I performed for her auditions in the days of live in-person auditions).
+After graduating, I moved back to Ithaca because of my fond memories there and its proximity to my parent's property (it was close enough to drive, but not without being a bit of a hassle), working in food service, then at a bank, and still practicing 3-4 hours per day (sneaking into practice rooms at Ithaca College - one time I even encountered a poster for a senior recital given by a student whose compositions I performed for her auditions).
 I planned to pursue a doctoral degree in performance—specifically I wanted to work as a collaborative pianist or chamber musician, and auditioned at a few places.
 Ultimately, though, I decided to stay with my then piano teacher who taught at Binghamton University.
 He insisted that I choose between my musical passions, so I stopped playing viola outside of orchestra.
 While pursuing my Masters at Binghamton, I took one musicology class and one music theory class and performed exceedingly well in both.
 The professors of both courses encouraged me in those directions so that when I graduated, I took some time to develop my essays from those courses into something I could submit to graduate programs, this time in music history and theory.
 (If you need a laugh, ask me sometime what those application essays were about!)

 I had always wanted to study at Stony Brook and was thrilled when I was offered a place there.
 I had hoped to go there for undergraduate, but didn’t apply because my parents thought it was too far away at 308 miles, or five hours' drive.
 Those were grueling years, as MA degrees tend to be, but as someone who had been musical my entire life, I couldn’t understand why I needed to complete so many tests, language exams, comprehensive exams, and so on.
 I was pretty resistant, nevertheless, I excelled, and graduated.
 And then I moved far, far away from there to begin a PhD in music theory at University of Wisconsin-Madison.